jlongster/gollumdoc/README.md

 It adds:

 * read-only mode
-* configurable site title display in upper-left
+* configurable site title display in upper-left (instead of page title)
-* moves the page's title into the article
+* add a custom css file for theming (TODO)